|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed April 16, 1944 "Black Sunday"

-Returning from the mission, the formation encountered a severe weather front.
-Sanders became lost in cloudy weather, separated and lost but managed to follow the New Guinea coastline in hopes of locating Saidor Airfield.
+Over the target area last, the formation began their return flight the latest and encountered a severe weather front.
+This A-20 had mechanical problems and became lost in cloudy weather.
+Flying alone, this A-20 managed to follow the north coast of New Guinea in hopes of finding Saidor Airfield.

-This A-20 ran out of fuel and force landed with the landing gear down near the Malas River.
-During the landing, the nose wheel collapsed, and the right wing impacted a tree, but both crew were unhurt in the landing.
-This A-20 was the 3rd Bombardment Group's only loss on the mission that was later dubbed "Black Sunday" for the number of aircraft lost.
+Low on fuel, this A-20 force landed with the landing gear down near the Malas River.
+During the landing, the nose wheel collapsed, and the right wing impacted a tree, but both crew were unhurt.
+Afterwards, the mission was dubbed "Black Sunday" for the number of aircraft lost.

 Fates of the Crew